 Tuesday, Dec.
-14 (Optional (extra credit) movie essay due by e-mail by noon) 3:35 to 4:30 p.m: Public reception in lobby hangar (optional - help with balloon inflation before class, starting about 3 p.m.) to talk about mission, with posters and stairwell payload/laptop exhibit
+13

-Course evaluations and post-instruction survey
+3:35 to 4:30 p.m: Public reception in Akerman Hangar Lobby (optional - help with balloon inflation before class, starting about 3 p.m.) to talk about mission, with posters and payload/laptop exhibit

-Wrap-up discussion topic: Where do we go from here?
+Course evaluations (on-line post-instruction HARP survey) Wrap-up discussion topic: Where do we go from here?